 Support and services

-The centre will make sure you and your child have access to any support and services you need, before, during and after surgery including:
+The centre your child is referred to will make sure you and your child have access to the support and services listed below.
+This includes during the assessment, before, during and after their surgery.

 - The chance to visit the CESS centre and meet the surgery team before surgery